yogsototh/Scratch/content/html/en/blog/2011-01-03-Why-I-sadly-won-t-use-coffeescript.md

     - learn and use another ruby-like language

-The last one is definitively the biggest problem for me.
+The last two point were definitively really problematic for me.

 But even if I'll have to work alone, I certainly won't use CoffeeScript either.
 CoffeeScript is a third party and any of their update can break my code.
 I experienced this kind of situation many times, and it is very annoying.
 Far more than coding with a bad syntax.

 ## Digression

 I am sad.
-I wanted so much to program Javascript like Ruby.
+I wanted so much to program on Web Client with a Ruby-like syntax.
 But in the end I think it is not for me.
 I have to use the _horrible_ javascript syntax for now.
 At least I would have preferred a complete `ruby2js` script for example[^2].